QXote/qxote-input-app/documentation.md

 ## Conclusion

 The current version of the app validates the concept of digital flora and fauna tracking for Qxote.
 However, to reach production quality, a ground-up rewrite using the proposed architecture is strongly recommended.
+The existing database and backend API, originally implemented in 2023/2024, no longer meet the evolved customer requirements.
+As a result, both components require substantial redesign and redevelopment before they can support a production-ready version of the app.
 The Docker + Coolify approach provides a flexible, scalable foundation for ongoing development and can support both local and remote deployment needs as requirements evolve.

 I've also added a zip to this repo which is for a school project I'm working on which can be used as insperation for the rewrite.
 I dont suggest using that project as is and instead setting it up fresh with all the required dependencies.